Skip to main content

 Accessibility scores reflect the page's default state.
 What a visitor encounters when they land.
 Third-party accessibility overlay widgets (AccessiBe, UserWay, EqualWeb, AudioEye, and similar) are not credited toward a brand's accessibility Fervor Score.
 This aligns with the WebAIM and 700-plus accessibility expert position (the Overlay Fact Sheet), DOJ guidance, and U.S. case law in the Robles v.
 Domino's lineage.
 Overlays are opt-in, most visitors don't activate them, and they don't satisfy the ADA.

 Empirical overlay census, 2026-05-12.
 We made a direct HTTPS GET against each brand's homepage with a Chrome 120 user agent and looked through the response for the named overlay vendors (9 of them in total).
-Cross-trade results.
-Roofing: 132 brands in the trade, 115 successfully fetched (87.1%), 7 with an overlay (5.3% of the roofing trade sample, made up of 4 AudioEye, 2 UserWay, 1 AccessiBe).
-Remodeling: 107 brands in the trade, 102 fetched (95.3%), 3 with an overlay (2.8% of the remodeling trade sample, made up of 2 AccessiBe, 1 UserWay).
-Combined across both: 10 of 217 successfully fetched (4.6%).
-Worst-case bounds, assuming every unfetched brand carried an overlay: roofing tops out at 17.6%, remodeling at 7.5%.
+One caveat on the counts below: this census ran against each trade's sample as it stood on 2026-05-12, which isn't the same as the published trade samples (130 roofing and 146 remodeling) those trade samples grew or shrank into by publication.
+Roofing: 132 homepages in that day's sample, 115 returned HTML (87.1%), 7 with an overlay (5.3%, made up of 4 AudioEye, 2 UserWay, 1 AccessiBe).
+Remodeling: 107 homepages, 102 returned HTML (95.3%), 3 with an overlay (2.8%, made up of 2 AccessiBe, 1 UserWay).
+Combined: 10 of 239 homepages across both day samples (4.2%).
+Worst-case bounds, assuming every unfetched brand carried an overlay: roofing tops out at 18.2%, remodeling at 7.5%.
+The HVAC trade sample wasn't re-scanned, so it sits outside this overlay census.
+Either way, overlays earn no Fervor Score credit, so the count doesn't move any brand's grade.

 Why overlay widgets don't earn credit